Raja Yoga

 The Benefits :

-- By the dedicated practice of raja yoga, one develops detachment towards worldly objects, our thoughts, and the results of our actions
+- Through the dedicated practice of this Yoga, one develops detachment towards worldly objects, our thoughts, and the results of our actions

 - It develops an understanding of our true nature and leads to the cultivation of inner peace and tranquility.

-- our character becomes purified, our virtues increase, and our spiritual growth accelerates.
+- Our character becomes purified, our virtues increase, and spiritual growth accelerates.